About the Journal

 Accurate and fast reviews, thorough copyediting, fast and efficient responses, internationality, flexibility and focusing on the goal of communicating research findings and engineering/technology applications were the goals set.

 As we gained in experience, several things were redesigned.
 We decided to “open” our editorial board to new members in late 2011.
 The steady-number-of-papers-per-issue scheme was abandoned in December 2012.
 More changes were made in the following year (2013).
 The first hard copy collective volume was published in 2013.
-New pages were added in the journal’s site providing useful data & statistics as well as links to the interested reader.
+New pages were added in the journal’s site providing useful data & statistics as well as indexing information and links to the interested reader.
 An effort was made to give something back to the community by sponsoring events and becoming a Publishing Member of DOAJ at the time.

 In late 2013, Science magazine published a study describing the submission of a fake research article to more than 300 open-access journals.
 ETASR was one of the 98 journals that declined the bogus paper.